Choosing your business structure

 If you are given New Enterprise Allowance, you will also be given a business mentor, who can advise you on how to get your business started.
 If you have a disability or health condition, you may also be able to apply for an Access to Work grant, an additional grant designed to help if you need any extra support.

 The schemes and grants available to you may depend on your area of business as well as whereabouts you are based in the country.
-To see what could be available to you, you can use the government’s Business Finance Support Tool.
+To see what support could be available to you, look at the government’s Business Finance Support Tool.